 DBI is an additional credit union service designed to lighten the financial burden of bereavement.
 It provides eligible members with access to a benefit/payment through the credit union’s own insurance policy.
 During your membership of the credit union, it can give you and your loved ones added peace of mind and reduces certain worries about the future.

-Ballincollig Credit unions offer this cover as part of the insurance provided.
+Ballincollig Credit Union offers this cover as part of the insurance provided.

 What are the benefits?

-The amount of insurance benefit offered is €1,950.
-The DBI service is available to eligible members of participating credit unions.
+The current amount of insurance benefit offered is €1,950.
+The DBI service is available to eligible members of Ballincollig Credit Unions.